 IV access should be obtained for fluid replacement and to administer analgesics.
-Patient should be closely monitored.
+The patient should be closely monitored.

-Patient is stabilized and transferred to hospital where a detailed evaluation of his injuries is done and interventions performed as dictated by priority.
+The patient is stabilized and transferred to a hospital where a detailed evaluation of his injuries is done and interventions performed as dictated by priority.

 In the hospital

-In emergency department, the advanced trauma life support recommendations for airway stabilization followed by breathing and circulation are followed.
-A multidisciplinary approach including emergency physician, general surgery, neurosurgery, and orthopedic surgery and other specialities as needed is desirable.
+In the emergency department, the advanced trauma life support recommendations for airway stabilization followed by breathing and circulation are followed.

 Aggressive fluid resuscitation is critical in the patient who is hemodynamically unstable.
-Bladder catherization is required in patients with hypotension to monitor resuscitation.
-In case of unstable pelvic injury, it is better to wait for urethrography result before catheterization [table 2]
+Bladder catheterization is required in patients with hypotension to monitor resuscitation.
+In the case of unstable pelvic injury, it is better to wait for the urethrography result before catheterization.